Mzazi25/BaselineProfileBenchmarkDemo/README.md

 # Baseline Profile Benchmark Demo
 ## What
-This is a simple Android app that tests performance using Baseline Profiles against Normal
+This is a simple Android app that tests performance using Baseline Profiles against Normal Compilation
 ## Why

 - I made project in order to learn the benefits of using Baseline Profiles in an Android app/Library